Weather forecast for Ireland for today from Met Eireann

 Weather forecast for Ireland for tomorrow from Met Eireann

-The weather forecast for Ireland for tomorrow from Met Eireann is for another unsettled day with the chance of hail and thunder.
+The weather forecast for Ireland for today from Met Eireann is for heavy rain at times with thundery downpours in places.

-According to Met Eireann, it will be dry and bright to start over much of Leinster and Ulster but elsewhere a few scattered showers will occur.
-The showers will become widespread by afternoon.
-A few will be heavy with the chance of hail and thunder, especially in the west and north of the country.
-Top temperatures 13 to 17 degrees in a light to moderate south to southwest breeze, but fresh at times along south and east coasts.
+A Status Yellow Rainfall Warning is currently in place for 14 counties.
+SEE MORE DETAILS HERE

-There will be further showers on Sunday night especially in the North and West.
-Lows of 8 to 10 degrees.
+The weather forecast for Ireland states that it will be mostly cloudy today with showery rain in the south and west extending northwards to affect much of the country by this afternoon.
+Some heavy bursts of rain, especially in southern coastal areas.
+The best of any dry weather will be across north and east Ulster.
+Highest temperatures of 14 to 16 degrees generally but ranging 17 to 20 degrees in parts of Ulster.
+Winds will be mostly moderate, easterly in direction with some hill and coastal mist.

 Leave your comment